ajohnson7458/volante/README.md

 hub.loadConfig('config.json'); // load a config file

-// various events/handlers
-hub.emit('VolanteExpress.update', {
-  bind: '127.0.0.1',
-  port: 3000,
-});

-hub.on('VolanteExpress.listening', () => {
+// the hub can act on any volante event here hub.on('VolanteExpress.listening', () => {
   console.log('my server is running')
 });

-// to access an instance directly, use: let some_module = hub.get('VolanteExpress');
+// to access an instance directly, use .get() let some_module = hub.get('VolanteExpress');
 some_module.some_method();